pmiguelpinto90/ShiftDisplay/README.md

 ## TODO

-- [ ] Change: function begin with displayLength and displayType
+- [ ] Change: function begin with displaySize and displayType
 - [ ] Documentation: explain examples and example in readme